September 8, 2024

 The Dvořák Nelahozeves Classical Music Festival pays homage every year to the birth of one of the most famous, most performed Czech composers, Antonín Dvořák (September 8, 1841–May 1, 1904).
 The festival was founded by the Antonín Dvořák Society in 1951, around the same time when his house of birth in Nelahozeves opened to the public for the first time in history.
 The village of Nelahozeves had always celebrated the composer’s birthday, but the festival ensured it would be celebrated consistently every year.

-This one-day event offers a series of concerts at various venues in Nelahozeves as well as a supplementary program including workshops and guided tours for both children and adults.
-Concerts take place in authentic spaces associated with Dvořák’s childhood in Nelahozeves: in the composer’s birth house, in St. Andrew’s Church (where he was christened), and in the Renaissance Lobkowicz Nelahozeves Castle.
+This one-day event offers a series of concerts at various venues in Nelahozeves as well as a supplementary program including workshops.
+Concerts take place in authentic spaces associated with Dvořák’s childhood in Nelahozeves: in the composer’s birth house, and in the Renaissance Lobkowicz Nelahozeves Castle.

 The festival most importantly promotes the work of Antonín Dvořák but also celebrates the work of his contemporaries and and supports new scholarly research on the composer.
 A roster of renowned Czech interpreters of Dvořák’s music has graced the stage at the Dvořák Nelahozeves Festival, including pianist Ivo Kahánek, scholarship winners of the Czech Chamber Academy, the Dvořák Trio, and the Martinů Quartet.